 A final thought

-Sensible precautions will protect you from toxoplasmosis during your pregnancy, and getting rid of your cat would be an unnecessary cruelty to both of you.
-If you are concerned about your well-being, it's far better for you to enjoy your cat's love and companionship throughout your pregnancy and following the birth of a child.
+Sensible precautions will protect you from toxoplasmosis during your pregnancy and getting rid of your cat would be an unnecessary cruelty to both of you.
+If you're concerned about your well-being, it's far better for you to enjoy your cat's love and companionship throughout your pregnancy and following the birth of a child.